asciborek/fxplayer/README.md

 FxPlayer is my music player written for fun.
-Currently it supports mp3, mp4 and wav files.
+Currently, it supports mp3, mp4 and wav files.

 ## How to build the application
 In order to build the application you need JDK 17, and